lennart-k/rustical/docs/setup/client.md

 ## Apple Calendar

 You can download a configuration profile from the frontend in the app token section.
+This will include CalDAV profiles for all groups the user is a member of.

+When the memberships of a user change the user is required to download a new configuration profile from the frontend.

+This is because Apple does not properly adhere to the CalDAV specification (which they authored).

 **Note**: Since Apple Calendar does not properly support the `calendar-home-set` property the `/caldav-compat` endpoints should be used.
 That also means that Apple Calendar is not able to automatically discover group collections so in that case you'll have to manually add all principals with `/caldav-compat/principal/<principal_id>`.